GhostofGoes/getmac/README.md

 out of a need to get the MAC address of hosts on the network without needing admin permissions, and a cross-platform way get the addresses of local interfaces.

+In Fall 2018 the package name changed to `getmac` from `get-mac`.
+This affected the package name, the CLI script, and some of the documentation.
+There were no changes to the core library code.
+While both package names will updated on PyPI, the use of `getmac` is preferred.

 ## Contributing
 Contributors are more than welcome!